-In particular, we are proposing a new Envirogarden designed for gardening, engineering, and biology experimets and adjacent to the STEAM areas of the building.
-The Mill Brook currently runs behind and under the building in a culvert, but could be a science and landscape resource to the building if it were returned to a natural state.
-Outdoor spaces, like the current courtyards could provide breakout spaces for students, access to nature, fresh air, and natural light.
+In particular, we are proposing a new Envirogarden designed for gardening, engineering, and biology experiments, and adjacent to the STEAM areas of the building.
+Mill Brook currently runs behind and under the building in a culvert but could be a science and landscape resource to the building if it were returned to a natural state.
+Outdoor spaces, like the current courtyards, could provide breakout spaces for students, access to nature, fresh air, and natural light.
 We hope to keep green space around the school and would like an outdoor amphitheater that could be used for outdoor classrooms, performances, and gatherings.
+A green roof envisioned for the building would provide outdoor space for teaching, relaxing, and social interaction.